 Before moving into school administration positions, many vice principals must gain important communication and leadership skills by working as teachers.
-Teachers are responsible for curriculum development, evaluating students' work and creating a safe learning environment.
-Acquiring work experience as an educator can supply aspiring vice principals with the basis to understand the teaching field, instructors' responsibilities and classroom practice.
+Teachers are responsible for developing curricula, evaluating students' work and creating a safe learning environment.
+Acquiring work experience as an educator can supply prospective vice principals with the basis to understand the teaching field, instructor responsibilities and classroom practices.
 It is also typical for states to require a couple years of teaching experience in order for applicants to gain assistant principal licensure.

 Step 4: Complete a Graduate Program

 Teachers can prepare for advancement into vice principal positions by earning a master's degree in educational leadership or education administration.
 In certain states, professionals might also be able to enroll in a graduate certificate program for principals if they have a master's degree in another subject.
-Graduate programs in education administration typically take two years to complete and may expect students to hold teaching licenses and prior teaching experience before enrollment.
+Graduate programs in education administration typically take two years to complete and may expect students to hold teaching licenses and have prior teaching experience before enrollment.
 Courses in these types of programs may include curriculum development, administrative leadership, school law and school finance.
 Students may also have to fulfill internships and capstone projects to graduate.